-- Richard (played by Anthony Hopkins in the 1968 film adaptation) appears as a young man in The Lion in Winter (though the title refers to his father, Henry II, rather than to him); the Ho Yay in this version is very obvious.
+- Richard appears as a young man in The Lion In Winter (1966) (though the title refers to his father, Henry II, rather than to him); the Ho Yay in this version is very obvious.

 - Played by Andrew Howard in the 2003 miniseries adaptation of The Lion in Winter.

 - The Time Rice/Stephen Olivier musical Blondel (later reworked as Lute!) is an Anachronism Stew comedy in which the eponymous minstrel thinks being recognised by Richard could be his big break into showbiz.